MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-vssdk.md

 ## Access the project query space

-Before you can query the project system, you need to obtain an instance of the *project query space* object, which has several asynchronous methods that query or update the project system.
-The term *project query space* and the term *workspace* both mean the same thing, the object that provides access to all the data for a project.
+You'll need to obtain an instance of the *project query space* object to query the project system.
+This object has several asynchronous methods that query or update the project system.
+The term *project query space* and the term *workspace* both mean the same thing and refer to the object that provides access to all the data for a project.

 In the following code excerpt, `package` represents an instance of [AsyncPackage](/dotnet/api/microsoft.visualstudio.shell.asyncpackage), a class utilized in the development of Visual Studio extensions.
 The method `GetServiceAsync` is employed to asynchronously procure the query service from the Visual Studio's service container.